JamesLemony/jameslemony.github.io/content/Course Notes/Nouns and Pronouns/Relative Pronouns.md

 İnsanların, birbirine saygı duyduğu zamanlar vardı.
 There were times when people used to respect each other.

+> [!EXAMPLE]
+> This is the moment when I felt truly happy.
+> I remember the day when we first met.
+> There was a time when everything seemed perfect.
+> Do you remember the year when you graduated?
+> The summer when they traveled across Europe was unforgettable.
+> The evening when the power went out unexpectedly was quite eventful.
+> She will never forget the moment when he proposed to her under the stars.
+> The day when we moved into our new house brought both excitement and challenges.
+> There was a period when I struggled to find a job that matched my qualifications.
+> He recalls the night when he witnessed a meteor shower that lit up the entire sky.
+> The week when we visited Paris was filled with unforgettable adventures and cultural discoveries.
+> The month when the cherry blossoms bloom transforms the city into a breathtaking spectacle.
+> The century when the Renaissance began was characterized by profound intellectual and artistic growth.
+> The exact time when the earthquake struck is meticulously documented in history books.
+> The decade when technology advanced rapidly marked the onset of the digital revolution that reshaped modern society.
+> That was the pivotal moment when everything we thought we knew was called into question, leading to a complete reevaluation of our plans.
+> The season when the leaves fall in vibrant shades of red, orange, and gold symbolizes the beauty of transition and change.
+> The year when the company was founded, amid economic turmoil, became the cornerstone for its legacy of innovation and resilience.
+> The day when we celebrated her milestone birthday, surrounded by friends, family, and heartfelt speeches, remains a cherished memory etched in time.
+> The winter when the unprecedented snowstorm paralyzed the city for weeks, leaving us to rely on our resourcefulness, taught us invaluable lessons about endurance and community spirit.

 > [!INFO]  Eğer bir zaman, nesne ya da benzeri bir şekilde kullanılırsa, "which" ya da "that" kullanılır.
 > Pazartesi, haftanın günlerinden çıkartılması gereken bir gündür.
 > Monday is a day which should be removed from the days of the week.